 Another weekend water rat, perhaps two or three years older than I, was a chap called Sammy Searle.
 He was apprenticed to Allen’s, the marine engineers in Bedford.
 He had somehow acquired a 25-foot, clinker built, cutter style launch which ran on a four-cylinder inboard engine.
 I believe that it had been used as a tug on a gravel pit.
 During the week when he was away the boat was moored under the railway bridge near Enderby’s Mill.
 Invariably, it sank.
 Sammy would bail the boat, take off the magneto and cook it in the oven at home when, on reattaching it, the motor would run.
 I never understood why he did not take the magneto off before the boat sank.

 He would then demolish the stump using dynamite!
 I have no idea whether his possession and use of explosives was legitimate, but one day he arrived at Dines’s boatyard carrying a sack which he dumped in the stern of Alan’s dinghy, “Omega”.
 He climbed into my dinghy and asked us to row him up the river.
+In light of what followed, presumably he considered Alan expendable!

 In a paddock just above the Hemingford railway bridge he revealed the contents of the sack which turned out to be half a dozen sticks of dynamite which were beginning to sweat and had become unstable.
 In the centre of the paddock he piled them into a pyramid, inserted a detonator and fuse, ignited the latter and we calmly walked back to the dinghies.
 This caused quite a spectacular explosion, leaving a small crater.
 When we returned to the paddock, we found a gentleman, a Mr Evans, a former RAF officer, who owned a fishing tackle store in Bridge Street, St Ives, examining the crater from which wisp of smoke or steam were emerging.
 He had been fishing nearby.
 “Cordite” says he.
 “Not so”, said Sammy, “cordite is a propellant, this was caused by an explosive”.